akallitss/cpp_analysis/README.md

 This analysis code was developped from CEA/IRFU//DEDIP Group for the TestBeam data analysis of PICOSEC Micromegas Detector

-The main code is contained in the code/ folder, while on the data/ you will find, organised by TestBeam period, the data used and produced in the analysis procedure.

 ==============================================================

 HOW TO RUN

-----In the /paht_to/code/directory you will find the header MyFunctions.h.
+The header code/MyFunctions.h :
 ------MyFunctions.h-----------------
-First you need to define the directories of the raw-binary data, tracking data and all the other directories you may need for your analysis.
+First, you need to define the directories of the raw-binary data, tracking data and all the other directories you may need for your analysis.
-In this version we use the following structure:
+In this version, we use the following structure:

 const char *CODEDIR="/sw/akallits/PicoAnalysis/Saclay_Analysis/code";